htmlburger/carbon-fields-docs/documentation/1-containers/3-theme-options.md

 <p>
 ```

-After saving, the `carbon_after_save_theme_options` hook is called, which allows you to hook additional functionality after saving.
+After saving, the `carbon_fields_theme_options_container_saved` hook is called, which allows you to hook additional functionality after saving.